-edge 0, +1 or -1 to indicate edge. +1 means the event will only occur when expr is rising, -1 means it will only occur while falling and 0 means it will occur on either edge.
-Default=0 if omitted.

-Time tolerance for detection of zero crossing.
+- edge 0, +1 or -1 to indicate edge. +1 means the event will only occur when expr is rising, -1 means it will only occur while falling and 0 means it will occur on either edge.
+Default=0 if omitted. - time_tol Time tolerance for detection of zero crossing.
 Unless the input is moving in an exact linear fashion, it is not possible for the simulator to predict the precise location of the crossing point.
 But it can make an estimate and then cut or extend the time step to hit it within a defined tolerance. time_tol defines the time tolerance for this estimate.
 The event will be triggered when the difference between the current time step and the estimated crossing point is less than time_tol.
-If omitted or zero or negative, no timestep control will be applied and the event will be triggered at the first natural time point after the crossing point.
-See diagram below for an illustration of the meaning of this parameter.

-expr_tol Similar to time_tol but instead defines the tolerance on the input expression.
-See figure below.
+See diagram below for an illustration of the meaning of this parameter. - expr_tol Similar to time_tol but instead defines the tolerance on the input expression.
+See figure below. - enable if zero, the event function will be disabled if neither time_tol nor expr_tol are defined or are both set to zero, a default time_tol value will be chosen.